Medicare : Frequently Asked Questions

 A: A network pharmacy is a pharmacy that has a contract with the plan to provide your covered prescription drugs.

 Generally, we only cover drugs filled at an out-of-network pharmacy in limited, non-routine circumstances when a network pharmacy is not available.
-There are certain circumstances we could cover prescriptions filled at an out-of-network pharmacy such as traveling or a medical emergency.
+There are certain circumstances in which we could cover prescriptions filled at an out-of-network pharmacy, such as traveling or a medical emergency.
 Review our Evidence of Coverage for more information about filling your prescriptions at an out-of-network pharmacy.
 If you must use an out-of-network pharmacy, you generally have to pay the full cost (rather than your normal share of the cost) when you fill your prescription.
-You can ask us to reimburse you for our share of the cost by completing a Direct Member Reimbursement form.
+You can ask us to pay you back for our share of the cost by completing a Direct Member Reimbursement form.

-Q: I'd like to get a 3-month supply of my drugs.
+Q: I'd like to get a three-month supply of my drugs.
 Is that possible?